LuMiSxh/typos/README.md

 email  = "john@acme.com"
 ```

-Every field is optional.
-Anything you don't set uses the built-in default.
-Use `$section.field` anywhere to reference another field from the same profile.
+Every configuration field is optional.
+Anything left unset falls back to the built-in default.
+You can reference other fields in the same profile using the `$section.field` syntax.

 For the full list of fields, font specification, length values, `extends` semantics, custom variables (`vars`), front-matter, and how to write a custom Typst template, see **[CONFIGURATION.md](CONFIGURATION.md)**.